-Chevron's scope 2 emissions accounting takes into consideration key elements of the 2015 WRI GHG Protocol Scope 2 Guidance's market-based approach.
-In accordance with this guidance, preference is given to emissions factors available from contractual instruments (e.g., energy attribute certificates, direct contracts, supplier/utility-specific emissions rates) when available.
-If not available, regional or national grid-average emissions factors similar to those utilized by the location-based approach may be used.
+Chevron accounts for scope 2 emissions on a market-based basis in alignment with key elements of the 2015 WRI GHG Protocol Scope 2 Guidance's market-based approach.
+In accordance with this guidance, preference is given to emissions factors available from contractual instruments (e.g., energy attribute certificates, direct contracts, supplier/utility-specific emissions rates) and residual mix emissions factors, when available.
+If no contractual instrument exists and a residual mix emissions factor is not available, regional or national grid-average emissions factors similar to those utilized by the location-based approach may be used.
 Chevron's preference with regards to the source of emissions factors, in decreasing order of preference based on a decreasing level of precision, is as follows: